redhat-sap/sap-workshops/sap-smart-management/README.md

 ### Explore Ansible Tower, inventories and running jobs

-Ansible Tower is not a mandatory piece for this workshop in particular, but is used in the background to set up the hosts that are registered into Satellite.
+Ansible Tower is not a mandatory piece for this workshop in particular but is used in the background to set up the hosts that are registered into Satellite.
 As part of the lab provisioning task, a Tower workflow job is executed that will deploy and configure SAP HANA and SAP S/4HANA on these hosts.
-In order to be able to demonstrate Satellite and Insights capabilities specifically for SAP workloads, we need to ensure this workflow job has been completed succesfully.
+To be able to demonstrate Satellite and Insights capabilities specifically for SAP workloads, we need to ensure this workflow job has been completed successfully.

 Login into Tower with the information and credentials received via email and select `Jobs` from the left pane.
 Once selected you will see all the jobs executed in Tower.
 Find one in particular called `SAP HANA and S/4HANA E2E deployment`.